 Suggestions

-Replace vague qualifiers like 'intuitive, scalable, and maintainable APIs that delight developers' with concrete actions such as 'define resource naming, design pagination, structure error responses, plan versioning strategies'.
+Replace vague aspirational language ('intuitive, scalable, and maintainable APIs that delight developers') with concrete actions like 'define resource naming, design pagination, structure error responses, plan versioning strategies, create OpenAPI/GraphQL schemas'.

 Implementation

 This skill reads like a tutorial or reference guide rather than an actionable skill for Claude.
-It spends significant tokens explaining concepts Claude already knows (HTTP methods, REST principles, GraphQL basics) while lacking a clear workflow for actually applying these principles.
+It spends significant tokens explaining concepts Claude already knows (HTTP methods, REST principles, GraphQL basics) while lacking a clear workflow for actually designing APIs.
 The content would benefit enormously from being condensed to decision-relevant guidance and split across referenced files.

 Suggestions